This page describes how to find the CMMC requirements, how to interpret them, and how to start preparing for an outside audit.

-- A summary of the CMMC capabilities and whether your environment meets each security level or not.
+- A summary of the CMMC practices and whether your environment meets each security level or not.

-- Detailed report of each CMMC capability.
+- Detailed report of each CMMC practice.
 Includes text response and evidence (screenshots, location of artifact, etc).

-Requirements for the CMMC will be divided into 18 domains
+Requirements for the CMMC are divided into 17 domains

-- Examples of domains are: Awareness & Training (AT), Configuration Management (CM), Incident Response (IR), Physical Protection (PP)…
+- Examples of domains are: Awareness & Training (AT), Configuration Management (CM), Incident Response (IR), and Physical Protection (PP)

 Each CMMC domain contains several cybersecurity best practices which are called “capabilities”.

-- For example, the Awareness & Training (AT) domain, has four capabilities.
+- For example, the Awareness & Training (AT) domain, has two capabilities.

 Each CMMC capability has “practices”, which relate to the level-specific expectation for that capability.

-- AT1 + Level 1 (lowest security network) has no expectation.
-In other words, Level 1 businesses do not need to identify the security awareness needs of their organization.
+There is no practice for C011 and Level 1 (this cell is blank) .
+In other words, Level 1 businesses do not need to perform security awareness activities in their organization.

-I’m not entirely sure about this, but it looks like higher levels inherit all the lower level practices.
-So a level 3 business needs to both establish awareness training and update it (level 2 + level 3 requirement).
-So if level 5 is blank, you still need to account for level 1, 2, 3, and 4.
+Higher levels inherit all the lower level practices.
+So a level 3 business needs to both advise their employees about general security risks and give specific training to identify insider threats (level 2 + level 3 requirement).
+If you are certifying to level 5 and level 5 is blank, you still need to account for level 1, 2, 3, and 4.